 The Harnett Health Transitional Year Residency program is a one-year position that serves as a preliminary year preceding a chosen categorical residency.
 Residents who participate in Harnett Health’s Transitional Year program will work closely with Internal Medicine and Family Medicine residents as well as several community- and hospital-based attending physicians in various specialties.

-Dr. Patrick was offered a position at Harnett Health in Hospitalist Medicine after finishing her residency program at this institution.
-She was a member of the first class of residents at Harnett Health System and has been involved in advancing the program during residency as well as serving as core faculty following residency.
-Dr. Patrick is currently serving in the role of Associate Program Director for the Transitional Year program.
+Dr. Slee was offered a position at Harnett Health in Hospitalist Medicine after finishing her residency program at this institution.
+She was a member of the first class of residents at Harnett Health and has been involved in advancing the program during residency as well as serving as core faculty following residency.
 She has a passion for teaching residents and students and plans to continue pursuing career opportunities in graduate medical education.

 We have received the following feedback from our transitional year graduates regarding our program:

 - Community-based program with great emphasis on resident wellness and diversity.

 - Great place for the first year of residency without getting too overwhelmed.

 - Small program, everyone getting to know everyone.

 - Wide variety and a broad spectrum of cases.

 - 1:1 attention from attendings / easy access to faculty.